Can my school make a dress code policy?

 What counts as “indecent, obscene and lewd” messages?

-“Indecent, obscene, or lewd” messages include ones that are sexually explicit, have nudity, or use profane and offense words.
+INDECENT, OBSCENE, and LEWD MESSAGES ARE ones that are sexually explicit, have nudity, or use profane and offensive words.
 But if these kinds of messages have political value or content, you may have more freedom to wear them.

 What counts as a “substantial disruption” to school or school activities?

-A “substantial disruption” occurs when school administrators or teachers are unable to proceed with regular school activities due to the interference caused by a student’s clothing.
-Rumors, gossip, or excitement amongst students does not count as a “substantial disruption.”
+A SUBSTANTIAL DISRUPTION OCCURS when school administrators or teachers are unable to proceed with regular school activities due to the interference caused by a student’s clothing.
+Interference caused by the school administration or staff themselves, rumors, gossip, or excitement amongst students does not count as a “substantial disruption.”

 Can my school prohibit “gang-related” clothing?

-YES.[iii]
-But your school must define what counts as “gang-related” clothing.
+YES.v But your school must clearly define what counts as “gang-related” clothing.

 Are there rules my school must follow before it enforces a dress code policy?

 YES.
-Your school or district must get approval for its dress code policy from the school board.[iv]
+Your school or district must get approval for its dress code policy from the school board.vi

-What if I cannot afford to buy the clothes necessary for my school uniform?
+Can my school help me if I cannot afford to buy a required school uniform?

-Your school district must offer resources to assist low-income students who may not be able to meet the requirements of a school uniform.[vii]
-Your school cannot make purchasing a school uniform a requirement for getting an education.
+YES.
+Your school district must offer resources to assist low-income students who may not be able to meet school uniform requirements.viii Your school cannot require you to purchase a uniform to get an education.